 More recommendations from the Pop Culture Happy Hour newsletter

 by Linda Holmes

-NPR's Pilar Galvan adapted the Pop Culture Happy Hour segment "What's Making Us Happy" into a digital page.
+Beth Novey adapted the Pop Culture Happy Hour segment "What's Making Us Happy" for the Web.
 If you like these suggestions, consider signing up for our newsletter to get recommendations every week.
 And listen to Pop Culture Happy Hour on Apple Podcasts and Spotify.